gaurikamat/Bayesian-Neural-Tree/README.md

 # Bayesian_Neural_Tree
-This repository contains R code for implementing the Bayesian neural tree models proposed in "Bayesian neural tree models for nonparametric regression".
+This repository contains R code for implementing the models proposed in the paper "Bayesian neural tree models for nonparametric regression".